pkantue/molomolotech/Podcast/ShowNotes/ep026/effects_poor_leadership.md

-## Title: The Horrifying Effects of Poor Leadership
+## Title: Poor Leadership Got Me Fired...
+Again!

 ### Hook
 Did you know that 86% of employees believe poor communication is the root cause of workplace failures?
 Now imagine that failure leading to thousands of employees going unpaid for months